strangetom/ingredient-parser/docs/source/explanation/postprocessing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 From the name groups, we construct the ingredient names.
-This is more easily done by iterating in reverse over the groups and applying the following logic:
+This is most easily done by iterating in reverse over the groups and applying the following logic:

 * Each group starting with B_NAME_TOK forms a new name.
-* Each NAME_VAR group is prepended to the beginning of the more recent name.
+* Each NAME_VAR group is prepended to the beginning of the most recent name.
-* Each NAME_MOD group is prepended to all previous name groups.
+* Each NAME_MOD group is prepended to all previous names.

 The output from this construction step are groups of indices, where each group represents an ingredient name.